Chisomnwa/CDE_Capstone_Project/README.md

 The goal of this project is to build a scalable and efficient data pipeline for the travel agency, enabling their Data Science team to analyze curated data for predictive analytics.
 The pipeline is designed to:

 * Extract raw data from the Country [REST API](https://restcountries.com/v3.1/all).
+ **Meanwhile, this API isn't responding anymore when you want to download the data from it.**

 * Load the data into an AWS S3 Data Lake in Parquet format as the Raw layer.